 AppsAnywhere technical specifications and requirements

-Download the PDF below to find out the technical specifications and infrastructure requirements for AppsAnywhere and Cloudpaging.
+Download the PDFs below to find out the infrastructure requirements and technical specifications and for AppsAnywhere.

 Our awesome customers...

 Learn how Durham University have enabled student access to software on any device across campus (including macOS and Chromebooks) thanks to AppsAnywhere, Cloudpaging and Parallels RASView

 The University of Michigan's College of Engineering has chosen AppsAnywhere, after looking for an alternative application virtualization solution to replace their existing Microsoft App-V environment.View

 Toronto's George Brown College are using AppsAnywhere to streamline application deployment.
 Watch their animation to find out more about how students access apps with AppsAnywhere.View

 One of the unique challenges in managing computing in a university is how to deliver apps to students in a cost-effective manner, while ensuring a good user experience...View

 Back in 2015 we surveyed over 2,500 students.
 One thing that stood out was that students were frustrated at being unable to access software anywhere.
 3 years on, how has AppsAnywhere improved the student experience?View